husainhakim/Python/README.md

 Running Python Programs:
 To run Python programs, open the file you want to execute.
 Right-click on the editor and select Run Python File in Terminal, or use the command python filename.py in the terminal.</h4>

+# If you are completely doing this repo it's my guarantee you will become a pro in python